wp-plugins/threewp-broadcast/readme.txt

 * <strong>User & Blog Settings</strong> (UBS) can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
 * <strong>User & Blog Settings Post</strong> uses the modifications from the UBS plugin to broadcast posts with one click.
 * <strong>Views</strong> adds support for WP Types and Views content templates.
-* <strong>WooCommerce</strong> allows product variations to be broadcasted.
+* <strong>WooCommerce</strong> allows attribute taxonomies and product variations to be broadcasted.

 = Misc =

 Requires php v5.4 for trait support.
 Users of php v5.3 should remain with version 1.18.
-Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a>.
+Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a> but don't expect any support.

 Available in the following languages: